 In Florida, there are 10 types of Medicare Supplement plans (Medigap).
 Medicare Supplement plans are labeled A-G and K-N. Every insurance provider is required to offer at least Medicare Supplement Plan A but can offer other plans as well.

 While 10 types of Medicare Supplement plans exist, you only have a portion to choose from.
 As of January 1, 2020, plans that include the Part B deductible were phased out.
-This means that if you turned 65 after January 1, 2020, you would not be able to enroll in Plan F or Plan C. However, if you turned 65 on December 31, 1999, or prior, you can still enroll in these plans.
+This means that if you turned 65 on or after January 1, 2020, you would not be able to enroll in Plan C or Plan F. However, if you turned 65 on December 31, 1999, or prior, you can still enroll in these plans.

-In 2020, the top five most popular Medicare Supplement plans in Florida were:
+The top five most popular Medicare Supplement plans in Florida are:

 Of the plans available for new enrollment, Plan G is the closest to discontinued Plan F, which is likely why it has the second-highest enrollment of Medicare Supplement plans in Florida.

 When you compare Medicare Supplement plans in Florida, it’s important to consider monthly premium costs and out-of-pocket expenses.
 Take note that some plans with lower premiums may have higher out-of-pocket expenses.

 Among Medigap plans A through G, Medigap Plan G is the second most popular plan.
 It’s among the plans that provide basic benefits, plus 100% coinsurance coverage for Medicare Part B, Part A coinsurance or hospice copay paid at 100%, and three pints of blood per benefit calendar year.
 There are also additional benefits to choose from, including coverage of skilled nursing facility coinsurance, Part A deductibles, Part B excess costs, and foreign travel emergencies.